olliechick/agilefant-timesheet-parser/README.md

 # What it does
 It prints a list of users and how many hours they have logged.

-This is sorted by the number of hours logged, from least to most.
-By default, 1 decimal place is used (e.g. `12.5`).
+By default, this is sorted by the number of hours logged, from least to most, and 1 decimal place is used (e.g. `12.5`).